Aya Katz has a PhD in linguistics from Rice University. She is an ape language researcher and the author of Vacuum County and other novels.

 - Choose a language that you can read from the options.

 However, you may find that the label that says "current language" is also written in the language that you can't read.
 So how do you recognize it?

-It could happen to you, too, if you decide to listen to the national anthem of a country that is not your own.
-And just in case it does, I will tell you what to do in order to switch back to a language you can read.
+This happened to me; my YouTube suddenly started displaying the Japanese language rather than English.
+It could happen to you, too.
+Just in case it does, I will tell you what to do in order to switch back to a language you can read.

 While I don't read Japanese, I do know some Chinese characters, and a lot of Japanese writing uses Chinese characters.
 It's a completely different, unrelated language, mind you, and the characters are pronounced differently in Japanese, but it can definitely help to know some Chinese when trying to read Japanese.

 If you are stuck in the Japanese language setting, scroll down to the very bottom of your YouTube screen and look in the left hand corner.
 To select a country or region, look at the part that says:

 The problem in my case was not the region.
 I had mine set to include the entire world (全世界).

 The problem was the language setting, and it looked like this: